 If race wasn’t the main topic last night, then the environment was.
 After five previous nominations, Leonardo DiCaprio finally won his Oscar for best actor in The Revenant.
 As an environmental campaigner and fundraiser, DiCaprio used the opportunity of his acceptance speech to highlight to the world the importance of taking care of our planet.
-Rather predictably, his stance raised accusations of hypocrisy as he takes private jets, owns several homes and has an enormous yacht.
+Somewhat predictably, his stance raised accusations of hypocrisy as he takes private jets, owns several homes, and has an enormous yacht.
 I wonder if he has ever read George Orwell’s Animal Farm?

-….and so to oil
+…and so to oil